GianpaoloBranca/SoftwareEng2/scratches/AD/DD.md

 ## Component Interfaces

 ## Selected architectural styles and pattern

-### Business Logic Layer

-* We will develop our server BL using the Java EnterpriseEdition framework .

-  - JEE will allow us to shorten the development time and to achieve high performances while keeping our application complexity manageable.
-  - JEE makes our project use architectural structure that follows well-known best practices.

-* We will use Oracle GlassFish Server (the commercial edition) as application server.

-  - GlassFish gives very good performance guarantees and is well supported.

-* We will use the JAX-RS and JAXB APIs to expose RESTful APIs with XML that will be used client-side to interface with the web server.

-  - The usage of the RESTful standard will give our system robustness and flexibility.
-  - This will allow us to use Adobe PhoneGap to develop an hybrid multi-platform application for the client side.

-### Design Patterns

 These are the main design patterns that we are following in the design process: